wp-plugins/tour-operator-plugin/readme.txt

 5. Product types / Locations appear in the Menu editor

 == Changelog ==

+= 0.97 =
+* Tour Availability widget now links through to the month the user clicked on
+* New plugin setting to allow extra query string parameters to be added to booking links

+= 0.96 =
+* Added "Experience" data pulled from TourCMS and [exp] shortcode
+* Added support for custom fields and [tourcms_custom tag=""] shortcode
+* Added support for the standard WordPress "Author" box

+= 0.94 =
+* Fixed errors when the bcmath module is not installed in PHP

 = 0.93 =
 * Fixed issue when PHP short tags aren't enabled